-The Public Services Pension Act (PSPA) 2013 sets out the new arrangements for the creation of schemes for the payment of pensions and other benefits.
-The PSPA 2013 gives powers to the Pensions Regulator to operate a system of independent oversight of the operation of these Schemes.
+The Public Services Pension Act (PSPA) 2013 set out the arrangements for the creation of schemes for the payment of pensions and other benefits.
+The PSPA 2013 gives powers to the Pensions Regulator to operate a system of independent oversight of the operation of these schemes.

-Under the terms of the PSPA 2013, the Fire & Rescue Authority is the recognised Scheme Manager and as such needs to identify through which mechanism it intends to fulfil its role and obligations.
+Under the terms of the PSPA 2013, the Fire and Rescue Authority is the recognised Scheme Manager, and as such needs to identify through which mechanism it intends to fulfil its role and obligations.

-This report sets the background issues relating to the to the Fire & Rescue Authority's management of the Firefighters' Pension Scheme 1992 (FPS 1992), the Firefighters' Pension Scheme (Wales) 2007 (FPS 2007) and the new Firefighters' Pension Scheme (Wales) 2015 (FPS 2015), which was introduced on 1 April 2015.
+This report provides an update on the matters relating to the Fire and Rescue Authority's management of the Firefighters Pension Scheme 1992 (FPS 1992), the Firefighters' Pension Scheme (Wales) 2007 (FPS 2007), and the new Firefighters' Pension Scheme (Wales) 2015 (FPS 2015)